junxit/us-congress-code/title-06/chapter-1/sec-665a.md

 (Pub.
 L. 107–296, title XIII, § 1333, as added Pub.
 L. 116–260, div.
 W, title IV, § 404(a), Dec.
 27, 2020, 134 Stat.
 2378.)

 ## Notes

+1 So in original.
+Probably should be “is”.

+### Editorial Notes

 ### Codification